Pavan-Kendaganna-Swamy/3StagePipeline/README.md

 # 3StagePipeline
-This project is to demonstrate a simple pipeline consisting of 3 stages<br>
+This project is to demonstrate Design Implementation flow<br>
+Here, I have used a simple pipeline consisting of 3 stages<br>

 Project Details:<br>
 Entire project is built using open source tools called [Qflow](http://opencircuitdesign.com/qflow/)<br>